21 Unmissable Things to do in Wroclaw, Poland

 Play a city game

 One of the unusual things to do in Wroclaw is to play a city game, GlassGo2, designed by SIC!
 BWA Wrocław Gallery.
-It analysis the functions and conditions of ceramics and glass in urban space.
+It analyzes the functions and conditions of ceramics and glass in urban spaces.

 During the game, you go beyond the framework of a typical art gallery into the streets to follow the riddles and discover Wroclaw’s gems that you might ignore.